instrat-pl/pypsa-pl/README.md

 ## Setup

-To use the model you will need to have a basic understanding of `Python` and `conda`, an LP solver and a high performance computer with enough memory (32 GB RAM for the simplified 400kV network, 64 GB for the full 220 kV network).
+To use the model you will need to have a basic understanding of `Python`, `conda` and `PyPSA`, an LP solver and a high performance computer with enough memory (32 GB RAM for the simplified 400kV network, 64 GB for the full 220 kV network).
 It is possible to run the model with an open solver, but the performance might not be satisfactory.
 In case of lacking hardware resources, it is possible to run the model using a virtual machine e.g. hosted in Azure.
 You can also run single days instead of a full year to improve solving time.

 Before you start working with PyPSA-PL, please follow the [installation guidelines for PyPSA](https://pypsa.readthedocs.io/en/latest/installation.html).